 Here in this prime ecotourism destination, zip lining is arguably the most exhilarating way to explore the majestic Puerto Rican canopy.
 Float above the landscape in any variety of tours.
 Thrill seekers can book full-day adventures interspersed with waterfall climbs, caving, rappelling and sailing.
 For a truly unique experience, try a full-moon zip lining tour featuring post-tour cocktails and music.

-Years working in the meetings and events industry: 20
+Years working in the industry: 20

 Something travelers might find surprising about Puerto Rico: If you’re a foodie, you’ll love it there.
 Walking around Old San Juan, I found cute little restaurants with amazing food from a variety of cuisines